 The Dark Side of Community Management

-We often describe community managers and strategists as having feet in two different worlds – one firmly planted inside their organization and one reaching out to the world outside.
-That gives community managers both a lot of insight and puts a lot of strain on them, making it clear they need to learn how to build scalable processes, part of what we highlighted in the 2013 SOCM companion eBook, The Dark Side of Community Management, which is a collaboration with members of TheCR Network that identifies common challenges community managers face and suggestions to avoid burnout.
+We often describe community managers and strategists as having feet in two different worlds; one firmly planted inside their organization and one reaching out to the world outside.
+That gives them both a lot of insight and puts a lot of strain on them, making it clear they need to learn how to build scalable processes.
+We highlight this challenge in the 2013 SOCM companion eBook, The Dark Side of Community Management, a collaboration with members of TheCR Network that identifies common challenges community managers face and suggestions to avoid burnout.

 The State of Community Management Toolkit